turingschool/curriculum/source/projects/merchant.markdown

 add_column :products, :stock, :integer, default: 0
 ```

-Run the migration with `rake db:migrate` then the column exists in your
+Run the migration with `bin/rake db:migrate` then the column exists in your
 database.

 #### Adding to the Products Listing